RaffyRod/Senior-QA-Challenge-Raffy-Rodriguez/README.md

 1. Go to the [Hash generator](https://www.md5hashgenerator.com/) website.

-2. On the text-area field paste the API key the following way preceded by the number `1` that will works as a `Timestamp`
+2. On the text-area field paste the API keys the following way preceded by the number `1` that will works as a `Timestamp`

 ```bash
     ` 1 + Marvel's API privateKey + Marvel's API publicKey`